Sharleen Spiteri: Career

-Southside and early success (1989–1997)
+Breakthrough with Texas (1989–1997)

-Spiteri's musical influences include the Clash (the main reason she plays a black Fender Telecaster), Blondie, Marvin Gaye and Prince.
-She is also a dedicated Diana Ross fan.
-Spiteri co-founded the band while working at the Irvine Rusk salon as a hairdresser in Glasgow.
+Spiteri co-founded the band while working at Irvine and Rita Rusk's salon as a hairdresser in Glasgow.
 The band, composed of Spiteri, Johnny McElhone, Ally McErlaine, Tony McGovern, Eddie Campbell, Michael Bannister and Neil Payne, first released an EP titled Everyday Now before releasing their debut album Southside in July 1989.
-The band gained international success with their debut single "I Don't Want a Lover" which reached No. 8 in the UK Singles Chart, and No. 77 on the US Billboard Hot 100 charts.
-Later singles released from Southside were not as successful, "Thrill Has Gone" which charted at No. 60 on the UK Singles Chart, "Everyday Now" at No. 44 and "Prayer For You" at No. 73.
+The band gained international success with their debut single "I Don't Want a Lover" which reached No. 8 in the UK Singles Chart, and No. 77 on the US Billboard Hot 100.
+Later singles released from Southside were not as successful, "Thrill Has Gone" which charted at No. 60 on the UK Singles Chart, "Everyday Now" at No. 44 and "Prayer for You" at No. 73.
 Only four singles were released from Southside before going on a tour and return to the studio to start work on their second album Mothers Heaven.
 Around the same time as Southside was being recorded, Spiteri's cousin Mark Rankin was founding his own band, the hard rock band Gun, and Spiteri contributed backing vocals to two tracks from their debut album Taking on the World, also released in 1989.

 In 1991, Texas's second studio album Mothers Heaven was released, soon after the band released an extended play to help promote the album; Extracts from Mothers Heaven was released in 1991.
 The album was released on 23 September 1991 and was not as successful as Southside.
-The album charted at a low and unexpected No. 32 on the UK Album Charts and two singles "Why Believe in You" which charted at No. 66 in the UK, "In My Heart" which charted at No. 74 in the United Kingdom were not as successful.
-However, the album's third and final single "Alone With You" was more successful, reaching No. 32 on the UK Singles Chart.
-Promotion had stopped for Mothers Heaven and again the band returned to the studio to work on their third album, Ricks Road.

-Ricks Road was released in 1993, again, not as successful as the band and fans had hoped for, but chart and sales wise, the album did better than Mothers Heaven.
-Ricks Road charted at No. 18 on the UK Album Charts, only spending a further 1-week falling to No. 56 on the UK Album Charts before leaving the charts.
+Their third album, Ricks Road, was released in 1993 and charted at No. 18 on the UK Album Charts.
 The album's lead single "So Called Friend" charted at No. 30 on the UK Singles Chart and the second "You Owe It All To Me" charted at No. 39.
-The further three singles released, "So in Love With You" charted at No. 28 in the United Kingdom.
+The further three singles released, "So in Love with You" charted at No. 28 in the United Kingdom.
 The further two singles "You've Got To Give a Little" and "Fade Away" did not chart in the United Kingdom.